danialfarid/ng-file-upload/README.md

 <script src="angular-file-upload-shim.min.js"></script>...
 ```
 **Old browsers known issues**:
-* Because of a Flash limitation/bug the server needs to send a response body in order for the success and error callbacks to work properly.
-See [163#issuecomment](https://github.com/danialfarid/angular-file-upload/issues/163#issuecomment-39839508)
+* Because of a Flash limitation/bug if the server doesn't send any response body the status code of the response will be always `204 'No Content'`.
+So if you have access to your server upload code at least return a character in the response for the status code to work properly.
-* In case of an error response (http code >= 400) the response body or error message will not be available.
-Flash just provide a generic code and ignores the response text. [#310](https://github.com/danialfarid/angular-file-upload/issues/310)
 * Custom headers will not work due to a Flash limitation [#111](https://github.com/danialfarid/angular-file-upload/issues/111) [#224](https://github.com/danialfarid/angular-file-upload/issues/224) [#129](https://github.com/danialfarid/angular-file-upload/issues/129)
 * Due to Flash bug [#92](https://github.com/danialfarid/angular-file-upload/issues/92) Server HTTP error code 400 will be returned as 200 to the client.
 So avoid returning 400 on your server side for upload response otherwise it will be treated as a success response on the client side.
+* In case of an error response (http code >= 400) the custom error message returned from the server may not be available.
+For some error codes flash just provide a generic error message and ignores the response text. [#310](https://github.com/danialfarid/angular-file-upload/issues/310)

 ##<a name="server"></a>Server Side
 ####CORS